 We are dependent on identifying, signing and retaining recording artists with long-term potential, whose debut music is well received on release, whose subsequent music is anticipated by consumers and whose music will continue to generate sales as part of our catalog for years to come.
 The competition among record companies for such talent is intense.
 Competition among record companies to sell and otherwise market and promote music is also intense.
 We are also dependent on signing and retaining songwriters who will write the hit songs of today and the classics of tomorrow.
 Our competitive position is dependent on our continuing ability to attract and develop recording artists and songwriters whose work can achieve a high degree of public acceptance and who can timely deliver their music to us.
-Our financial results may be adversely affected if we are unable to identify, sign and retain such recording artists and songwriters under terms that are economically attractive to us, including with respect to recording artist releases during a particular period.
+Our financial results may be adversely affected if we are unable to identify, sign and retain such recording artists and songwriters under terms that are economically attractive to us, including with respect to recording commitments, advance and royalty obligations and rights retention.
+Our financial results may also be affected by the existence or absence of superstar recording artist releases during a particular period.
 Some music entertainment industry observers believe that the number of superstar recording acts with long-term appeal, both in terms of catalog sales and future releases, has declined in recent years.
 Additionally, our financial results are generally affected by the appeal of our recorded music and music publishing catalogs to consumers.